Practical information : Sightseeing Dubai

 To be booked

-It's best to book in advance to climb to the top of the Burj Khalifa, for helicopter tours, the Cirque du Soleil-style show "The Pearl" that tells the story of Dubai, and the tours organized by the Sheikh Mohammed Center for Cultural Understanding.
+It's best to book in advance to visit the Museum of the Future, climb to the top of the Burj Khalifa, take a helicopter tour, see the Cirque du Soleil-style show "La Perle", which tells the story of Dubai, and take part in tours organized by the Sheikh Mohammed Center for Cultural Understanding.

 Budget & Tips